3D printing in the biomedical field (Munich)

 Participants were then divided into three groups and had the opportunity to discuss challenges and expectations for responsible innovation, but also to reflect on what action could foster this approach.
 In the final breakout session of the first day, they already produced many concrete ideas for a tool through the fast prototyping approach.
 This led to eight proposals that were presented at the end of the day.

 During the Industrial Dialogue, it became clear that different stakeholders have different ideas of responsible innovation but at the end, all the groups managed to find a common language.
-This video highlights some of the outcomes of this event.
+This video highlights some of the outcomes of the workshop.